St. Louis: Economy

-The gross domestic product of Greater St. Louis was $209.9 billion in 2022, up from $192.9 billion the previous year.
+The gross domestic product of Greater St. Louis was $226.5 billion in 2023, up from $211.5 billion the previous year.
 Greater St. Louis had a GDP per capita of $68,574 in 2021, up 10% from the previous year.
 As of November, 2024, the education and health services industries employed the greatest number of people in the region, followed by the trade, transportation, and utilities industries and professional and business services.

 Major companies and institutions

 The Anheuser-Busch packaging plant is in St. Louis.

-As of 2024, Greater St. Louis is home to six Fortune 500 companies: Centene Corporation, Reinsurance Group of America, Emerson Electric, Edward Jones, Graybar Electric, and Ameren.
-An additional ten other area companies are listed on the Fortune 1000: Post Holdings, Olin Corporation, Core & Main, Stifel Financial, Peabody Energy, Arch Resources, Energizer Holdings, Caleres, Spire, and Belden.
+As of 2025, Greater St. Louis is home to seven Fortune 500 companies: Centene Corporation, Reinsurance Group of America, Emerson Electric, Edward Jones, Graybar Electric, Post Holdings, and Core & Main.
+An additional seven other area companies are listed on the Fortune 1000: Ameren Corporation, Olin Corporation, Stifel Financial, Peabody Energy, Advantage Solutions, Energizer Holdings, and Caleres.

-Other major corporations headquartered in the region include Anheuser-Busch, Bunge Global, Wells Fargo Advisors, Enterprise Holdings, World Wide Technology, Arco Construction, McCarthy Holdings, Clayco Construction, Apex Oil, Alberici, and Schnuck Market.
-Notable corporations with operations in St. Louis but headquarters elsewhere include Boeing, Bayer, Mastercard, U.S. Bank, and BMO Bank.
+Other major corporations headquartered in the region include Anheuser-Busch, Bunge Global, Wells Fargo Advisors, Enterprise Holdings, World Wide Technology, Arco Construction, McCarthy Holdings, Clayco Construction, Apex Oil, Alberici, and Schnuck Markets.